King Charles heads to Germany on first overseas trip as monarch

 During his three-day visit to Germany's capital Berlin, the eastern state of Brandenburg and the northern port city of Hamburg, Charles will address issues facing both countries such as sustainability and the Ukraine crisis, as well as commemorate the past, according to Buckingham Palace.

+His plane will be escorted into Berlin by fighter jets as a mark of respect, the pilot said ahead of the takeoff on Wednesday.

-On Wednesday morning, German President Frank-Walter Steinmeier will greet Charles and his wife Queen Consort Camilla with military honors at Berlin's most famous landmark, the Brandenburg Gate, a symbol of the country's division during the Cold War and subsequent reunification.
+German President Frank-Walter Steinmeier will greet Charles and his wife Queen Consort Camilla with military honours at Berlin's most famous landmark, the Brandenburg Gate, a symbol of the country's division during the Cold War and subsequent reunification.

+It would be the first ceremonial welcome held there for a visiting head of state.

-Steinmeier, said it was an important "European gesture" that Charles had chosen France and Germany for his first state visit, even before his coronation in May.
+Steinmeier, is poised to hold a state banquet on Thursday at the presidential palace Schloss Bellevue for the royal couple, said it was an important "European gesture" that Charles had chosen France and Germany for his first state visit, even before his coronation in May.

 "To him and obviously all Britons, I want to say that we in Germany, in Europe, wish for close and friendly relations with the United Kingdom even after Brexit," he said in a video message ahead of the trip.

-The royal couple will then be guests of honor at a state banquet at the presidential palace, Schloss Bellevue.

-On Thursday in Berlin, Charles will address the German lower house of parliament, the Bundestag - which he last addressed in 2020 as Prince of Wales - and meet some of the 1 million Ukrainians that have taken refuge from war in Germany.
+Charles will address the German lower house of parliament, the Bundestag - which he last addressed in 2020 as Prince of Wales - on Thursday in Berlin, and meet some of the one million Ukrainians who have taken refuge from war in Germany.

 Later in the day, he will meet representatives from a joint German-British military unit for a demonstration of their bridge-building amphibious vehicles in Brandenburg.

-Steinmeier said he had extended an invitation to Charles, who has traveled to Germany more than 40 times, at the funeral of his mother last September.
-The British government, however, makes the ultimate decisions on such state visits, which form part of its use of the monarchy's 'soft power.
+Steinmeier said he had extended an invitation to Charles, who has travelled to Germany more than 40 times, at the funeral of his mother last September.
+The British government, however, makes the ultimate decisions on such state visits, which form part of its use of the monarchy's 'soft power'.

 As such, the trip was a clear sign of British Prime Minister Rishi Sunak's push to reset relations with Europe, said Anand Menon, director of academic think tank UK in a Changing Europe.